 It could be one of the cheapest Chromebook, but it offers a lot of features that are usually available in the high-end Chromebook.
 For example, the touchpad responds quite impressively to both one and two fingers taps, and without applying hard pressure, you can glide it smoothly.
 You won’t hear the click sound at all.
 Most of the high-end Chromebook come up with lots of ports, and so is Lenovo C340.
-There are one USB 3.1 Type-C port and one USB 3.1 Type-A port in each side along with a microSD card slot and an audio jack in the left side.
+There is one USB 3.1 Type-C port and one USB 3.1 Type-A port in each side, along with a microSD card slot and an audio jack in the left side.

 12. Acer Chromebook 314

 CPU: 1.1Ghz Dual-core Intel Celeron N4000 | RAM: 4GB | Graphics: Intel UHD Graphics 600 (built-in) | Display: 14.0-inch with LCD display (1366×768) | Weight: 3.75 pounds | Storage: 32GB (eMMC)

 +Very cheap with all the features of the best Chromebook

 – No biometric login